philong6297/philong6297.github.io/content/posts/dynamic_memory_cost_allocation_speed.md

     alt="">
   <figcaption>
     <i>
       Memory Fragmentation Illustration.
 Each block is 16 bytes in size.
-Green blocks are marked as allocated, and white blocks are available.
+Green blocks are marked as allocated, and red blocks are available.
     </i>
   </figcaption>
 </figure>